-Note 1: Instruction cycle period (TCY) equals four times the input oscillator time-base period.
+Note 1: Instruction cycle period (TcY) equals four times the input oscillator time-base period.
 All specified values are based on characterization data for that particular oscillator type under standard operating conditions with the device executing code.
 Exceeding these specified limits may result in an unstable oscillator operation and/or higher than expected current consumption.
-All devices are tested to operate at "min." values with an external clock applied to the OSC1/CLKIN pin.
-When an external clock input is used, the "Max." cycle time limit is "DC" (no clock) for all devices.
+All devices are tested to operate at "Max.
+Frequency" values with a square wave applied to the OSC1/CLKIN pin.

+When an external clock input is used, the "Min." frequency (or Max.
+Tcy) limit is "DC" (no clock) for all devices.